garrandall/popular-music-data/tracks/stuck-like-glue-sugarland.md

 There you go pulling me right back in
 Right back in
 Right back in
-And I know-oo I'm never letting this go-ooo
+And I know-oo I'm never letting this go-oo
 I'm stuck on you
 Whutooo whutooo
 Stuck like glue